Navneet192/event-managemnt/README.md

-#Event management syatem using Django and React.js
+#Tiltle = Event management syatem using Django and React.js
+Description:

+##